Concours D'Elegance, Pride of Ownership and Standard Triumph Survivors Entry

 Cars will be judged on cleanliness and condition only, with no penalties for non-standard components, fittings, finishes, modifications or modern equipment.
 All switches and lights will be tested for working order.
 Engines will not be started.

-Is open to good clean TRs that are used regularly and are not concours standard.
-Cars that are considered to be in 'Concours' condition, by the event organiser, may be reclassified into a Concours class.
+with cars that the organiser considers are in Concours condition or freshly rebuilt will be encouraged to enter a Concours Class.
 Marks will be awarded for presentation, cleanliness, points of interest, and proven mileage.
 Judging will be topside only (including interiors) - bonnets and boots remain closed.

 Triumph Survivor Display: A Display of Original Unrestored Triumphs and Derivatives

 So, what is a Triumph 'survivor'?
 A survivor is a car which is substantially original and unrestored from when it left the factory (e.g. original panels, paint, interior, engine etc) and the display will give members and the public an opportunity to see close-up Triumphs and derivatives that have survived the ravages of time and have avoided restoration, some for over 50 years!

 These cars are not being formally judged and you are not competing with other owners, cars are being considered for an award against original factory standards i.e. the annual 'Triumph Survivor Cup' for the survivor considered the best of the display.
 Two runners up will also receive an award.